 After a physician determines that a patient is eligible for ambulatory infusion pump therapy, the physician arranges for the patient to receive an infusion pump and provides the necessary chemotherapy drugs.
 The physician and nursing staff train the patient in the use of the pump and initiate service.
-The physician bills the payors, which include Medicare, Medicaid, third-party payor companies or patients for the physician's professional services associated with initiating and supervising the infusion pump administration, as well as the supply of drugs.
+The physician bills the payors, which include Medicare, Medicaid, third party payor companies or patients for the physician's professional services associated with initiating and supervising the infusion pump administration, as well as the supply of drugs.
 We directly bill (i) payors and (ii) patients for copays and deductibles, for the use of the pump and related disposable supplies.
-Billing to payors requires coordination with patients and physicians who initiate the service, as physicians' offices must provide us with appropriate documentation (patient's insurance information, physician's order, an acknowledgement of benefits that shows receipt of equipment by the patient, and, in some cases, physician's progress notes) in order for us to submit a bill to the payors.
+Billing to payors requires coordination with patients and physician's order, an acknowledgement of benefits that shows receipt of equipment by the patient, and, in some cases, physician's progress notes) in order for us to submit a bill to the payors.
 We do provide assistance to those that cannot afford our pumps via our financial hardship program - a program that usually matches what our physician practices provide as long as the uninsured patients meet certain criteria.
 This billing process is handled from our Madison Heights, Michigan location.